-We believe that the results of our non-clinical studies will be sufficient to support an IND and CTA for D-PLEX for the prevention of sternal infections after cardiac surgery.
-In a rabbit sternal wound MRSA model, we observed that a single application of D-PLEX substantially reduced bacterial content and histopathological evidence of MRSA infection in the sternal wound.
-In a rat intramuscular SSI model, we observed that a single application of D-PLEX reduced bacterial proliferation and infection as detected in macroscopic observations, microbiological assay and histopathological evidence of infection in the wound.
-We have also conducted in vitro and in vivo pharmacokinetics, safety and toxicology studies, in which we observed D-PLEX's ability to release doxycycline over a prolonged period and a safety profile that was generally well-tolerated.
+We believe that the results of our non-clinical studies will be sufficient to support an IND and CTA for D-PLEX ${100}$ for the prevention of sternal infections after cardiac surgery.
+In a rabbit sternal wound MRSA model, we observed that a single application of D-PLEX ${100}$ substantially reduced bacterial content and histopathological evidence of MRSA infection in the sternal wound.
+In a rat intramuscular SSI model, we observed that a single application of D-PLEX ${100}$ reduced bacterial proliferation and infection as detected in macroscopic observations, microbiological assay and histopathological evidence of infection in the wound.
+We have also conducted in vitro and in vivo pharmacokinetics, safety and toxicology studies, in which we observed D-PLEX ${100}$'s ability to release doxycycline over a prolonged period and that D-PLEX ${100}$ was generally well-tolerated.

-D-PLEX: Potential Ability to Treat and Prevent Antibiotic-Resistant Bacteria-Related Infections
+D-PLEX100: Potential Ability to Treat and Prevent Antibiotic-Resistant Bacteria-Related Infections

 Antibiotic resistance generally takes the form of relative resistance, wherein the indicated concentrations of API from systemic delivery are no longer effective, and the required concentration of API cannot be delivered safely via systemic administration.
-Because PLEX is designed to enable the prolonged exposure of a high localized concentration of doxycycline directly to the target site, we believe that D-PLEX may be effective in treating and preventing bacterial infections that are otherwise resistant to antibiotics.
-In a rabbit sternal wound MRSA model, we observed that a single application of D-PLEX substantially reduced bacterial content and histopathological evidence of MRSA infection in the sternal wound.
-Further, we have observed evidence suggesting the effectiveness of BonyPid-1000 in two investigator-initiated compassionate use cases of osteomyelitis patients identified with bacterial infections, including MRSA, who were not responding to intensive conventional antibiotic treatments and other conventional treatments.
-After a single application of BonyPid-1000, the infection was eradicated and full bone healing resulted in both patients.
-D-PLEX received QIDP designation from the FDA for the prevention of sternal infection after cardiac surgery.
-The OIDP program is designed to expedite the development of novel drugs against important pathogens, including antibiotic-resistant bacteria.
+Because PLEX is designed to enable the prolonged exposure of a high localized concentration of doxycycline directly to the target site, we believe that D-PLEX ${100}$ may be effective in treating and preventing bacterial infections that are otherwise resistant to antibiotics.
+In rabbit sternal wound models, we observed that a single application of D-PLEX ${100}$ substantially reduced bacterial content and histopathological evidence of MRSA and Klebsiella pneumoniae infections, each of which are doxycycline-resistant, in the sternal wound.
+Further, we have observed evidence suggesting the effectiveness of D-PLEX ${1000}$ in two investigator-initiated compassionate use cases of osteomyelitis patients identified with bacterial infections, including MRSA, who were not responding to intensive conventional antibiotic treatments and other conventional treatments.
+After a single application of D-PLEX ${1000}$, the infection was eradicated and bone healing resulted in both patients.
+D-PLEX ${1000}$ received QIDP designation from the FDA for the prevention of sternal infection after cardiac surgery.
+The QIDP program is designed to expedite the development of novel drugs against important pathogens, including antibiotic-resistant bacteria.

-BonyPid-1000 for the Management of SSIs and Support of Bone Recovery in Orthopedic Surgeries
+D-PLEX1000 for the Management of SSIs and Support of Bone Recovery in Orthopedic Surgeries

-We have developed BonyPid-1000 for use in orthopedic surgeries for the management of SSIs and support of bone recovery.
-BonyPid-1000 is a member of our PLEX-doxycycline family that also incorporates a synthetic bone void filler, comprised of resorbable beta tricalcium phosphate, or b-TCP, granules.
+We have developed D-PLEX ${1000}$, formerly known as BonyPid-1000, for use in orthopedic surgeries for the management of SSIs and support of bone recovery.
+D-PLEX ${1000}$ incorporates doxycycline and a synthetic bone void filler, comprised of resorbable beta tricalcium phosphate, or b-TCP, granules.
 Upon implantation in the body, PLEX is designed to release the encapsulated doxycycline in controlled, predetermined amounts for up to four weeks, while the bone filler acts as a scaffold to support osteoconductive bone recovery.